Johanna Burton and Gideon Lester

 Kimberli Meyer, Lisa Henry, Nizan Shaked and Gloria Sutton

 Kimberli Meyer, director of the MAK Center for Art and Architecture with a team of curators including Lisa Henry, Nizan Shaked and Gloria Sutton was awarded the Emily Hall Tremaine Foundation to mount How Many Billboards? in the spring of 2010.
-The large outdoor exhibition of commissioned billboards will highlight the legacies of California conceptually-oriented art.
-Dealing explicitly with the intersection of media, public space and conceptual practice in art, the public exhibition will emphasize the living history of a major legacy in California of Conceptual Art, and the remarkable range and diversity of the artists it has, and continues, to influence.
-The artists will be commissioned to contribute a new artwork that responds to the specificity of the billboard as media.
-The show will also examine the influences of popular culture on conceptualism, and the synthesis of these movements in California.
+The large outdoor exhibition of commissioned billboards highlighted the legacies of California conceptually-oriented art.
+Dealing explicitly with the intersection of media, public space and conceptual practice in art, the public exhibition emphasized the living history of a major legacy in California of Conceptual Art, and the remarkable range and diversity of the artists it has, and continues, to influence.
+The artists were commissioned to contribute a new artwork that responded to the specificity of the billboard as media.
+The show also examined the influences of popular culture on conceptualism, and the synthesis of these movements in California.

 MATERIAL WORLD: PAINTING AND SCULPTURE AS ENVIRONMENT

 Susan Cross, a visual arts curator at MASS MoCA, was awarded $135,000 by the Emily Hall Tremaine Foundation for Material World: Painting and Sculpture as Environment to be mounted in the spring of 2010.
-For an exhibition inspired by MASS MoCA's own unique buildings, the museum will invite ten artists to create environments that respond to, alter or transform the existing galleries.
-Each of the artists works in a humble material from paper to cardboard to Styrofoam and explores the formal, plastic and spatial potential of their various mediums.
-Transforming architecture into art and art into architecture, the exhibition will be an engaging visual and physical experience that will look at various ways artists are approaching painting and sculpture as environment.
+For an exhibition inspired by MASS MoCA's own unique buildings, the museum invited ten artists to create environments that responded to, altered or transformed the existing galleries.
+Each of the artists worked in a humble material from paper to cardboard to Styrofoam and explored the formal, plastic and spatial potential of their various mediums.
+Transforming architecture into art and art into architecture, the exhibition was an engaging visual and physical experience that looked at various ways artists are approaching painting and sculpture as environment.

 ARTE NO ES VIDA: ACTIONS BY ARTISTS OF THE AMERICAS 1960-2000

-Arte No Es Vida will examine the vast array of performative actions produced by Caribbean, Latino and Latin American artists over the last half-century.
-By gathering film, video and photographic documentation; tests, costumes, and props; key artworks intrinsic to significant works; as well as by re-creating select pieces, the exhibit will explore both the interconnections of these artists to the canonical Western history of performance art, as well as their different and specific trajectories.
-Arte No Es Vida (which in Spanish means "Art is not equal to life") will contextualize these activities against their particular geo-political and cultural environment.
-At the same time, overall thematic constellations might include: political and social critique; embrace of spirituality, myth, and ritual; and an undercurrent, which questions Latino identity vs. cultural/artistic dominance.
+Arte No Es Vida examined the vast array of performative actions produced by Caribbean, Latino and Latin American artists over the last half-century.
+By gathering film, video and photographic documentation; tests, costumes, and props; key artworks intrinsic to significant works; as well as by re-creating select pieces, the exhibit explored both the interconnections of these artists to the canonical Western history of performance art, as well as their different and specific trajectories.
+Arte No Es Vida (which in Spanish means "Art is not equal to life") contextualized these activities against their particular geo-political and cultural environment.
+At the same time, overall thematic constellations included: political and social critique; embrace of spirituality, myth, and ritual; and an undercurrent, which questions Latino identity vs. cultural/artistic dominance.

-Black Is, Black Ain't will build upon the dialogue initiated by exhibitions in the past 15 years that explore the cultural production of race.
+Black Is, Black Ain't built upon the dialogue initiated by exhibitions in the past 15 years that have explored the cultural production of race.
 Black Is, Black Ain't will register a shift in the rhetoric of race from an earlier emphasis on inclusion, a la multiculturalism, to the current moment where race, just as it is readily acknowledged as a social construct and therefore seemingly capable of being relinquished, is also reified to the extent that one could just as easily speak of a blackness without blacks.
-The exhibition will include black and non-black artists whose work specifically addresses race with the goal of using the artists to highlight the construction and deconstruction of a racial identity.
+The exhibition included black and non-black artists whose works specifically address race with the goal of using the artists to highlight the construction and deconstruction of a racial identity.

 REALITY BITES: MAKING AVANT-GARDE ART IN POST-WALL GERMANY

-The exhibition will bring into focus the interdependence of art and the social economic, and political worlds since the fall of the Berlin Wall in November of 1989 and the subsequent unification of the two Germanys in October of 1990.
-Exploring how a new generation of visual artists has dealt, directly and indirectly with the effects of unification Reality Bites will be organized around three themes: national identity, globalization and collective trauma.
-The artworks to be presented video, photography, installation, assemblage, paintings, and drawings executed in the first decade of the new Germany mediate as well as contribute to the political, geographical and cultural transformation of the transitional time for the new country.
+The exhibition brought into focus the interdependence of art and the social, economic, and political worlds since the fall of the Berlin Wall in November of 1989 and the subsequent unification of the two Germanys in October of 1990.
+Exploring how a new generation of visual artists has dealt, both directly and indirectly, with the effects of unification, Reality Bites was organized around three themes: national identity, globalization and collective trauma.
+The artworks explored how video, photography, installation, assemblage, paintings, and drawings executed in the first decade of the new Germany mediated as well as contributed to the political, geographical and cultural transformation of the transitional time for the new country.

 STREET ART, STREET LIFE

-The exhibition will examine the street as subject matter, venue and source of inspiration for contemporary artists and photographers from the late 1950s to the present.
-Through works by more than 30 major and emerging artists, Street Art, Street Life will include street photography; documentation of performance, events and artworks presented in the street; works using material from the street; and examples of street culture.
+The exhibition examined the street as subject matter, venue and source of inspiration for contemporary artists and photographers from the late 1950s to the present.
+Through works by more than 30 major and emerging artists, Street Art, Street Life included street photography; documentation of performance, events and artworks presented in the street; works using material from the street; and examples of street culture.

 SKIN TIGHT: THE SENSIBILITY OF THE FLESH

-This show works to portray art and fashion as two fields that influence and react to one another.
-The show will explore the work of innovative contemporary designers who use clothes to probe the cultural construction of the physical identity, challenging the perception and presentation of the self.
-The exhibition will include garments, shoes, photographs, video, and installations designed by a group of international designers in order to articulate the combined lifestyles of the industrial with the technological and the spatial with the functional.
+This show worked to portray art and fashion as two fields that influence and react to one another.
+The show explored the work of innovative contemporary designers who use clothes to probe the cultural construction of the physical identity, challenging the perception and presentation of the self.
+The exhibition included garments, shoes, photographs, video, and installations designed by a group of international designers in order to articulate the combined lifestyles of the industrial with the technological and the spatial with the functional.

 THE PAST IN REVERSE: CONTEMPORARY ART OF EAST ASIA

-A multifaceted exhibition that showcases artists who combine traditional materials and practices of Asia with contemporary approaches to expressing internal realities such as the poetic states of silence, meditation, nature and the dynamic between presence and absence.
-The curator will select approximately sixteen artists for the exhibition who are on the cutting edge of their fields in their respective country, and who utilize modern and traditional technologies to create art.
+A multifaceted exhibition that showcased artists who combine traditional materials and practices of Asia with contemporary approaches to expressing internal realities such as the poetic states of silence, meditation, nature and the dynamic between presence and absence.
+The curator selected approximately sixteen artists for the exhibition who were on the cutting edge of their fields in their respective countries, and who utilized modern and traditional technologies to create art.

 DOWN THE GARDEN PATH: THE ARTIST'S GARDEN AFTER MODERNISM

-The exhibit will trace the history of contemporary artist gardens while showing how artists use gardens as a vehicle to explore topics such as history, ecology and philosophy.
-There will be a garden installation that consists of five-commissioned artist gardens and as well as a museum exhibition.
-The museum installation will encompass an international group of artists, who use the garden as a vehicle to comment on global issues, such as: the absence of modernity and failed utopia, death, memory, and myth; and art and science.
+The exhibit traced the history of contemporary artist gardens while showing how artists use gardens as a vehicle to explore topics such as history, ecology and philosophy.
+There was a garden installation that consisted of five commissioned artist gardens and as well as a museum exhibition.
+The museum installation encompassed an international group of artists, who use the garden as a vehicle to comment on global issues, such as: the absence of modernity and failed utopia, death, memory, and myth; and art and science.

-This show focuses on the ways artists have tried to challenge, subvert, and question the creation of value for art through its production.
-The exhibit features commissioned works from performing and visual artists.
+This show focused on the ways artists have tried to challenge, subvert, and question the creation of value for art through its production.
+The exhibit featured commissioned works from performing and visual artists.

 ART AND HEALING: RITUAL AND TRANSFORMATION

-An interactive collaborative exhibit that combines work over the past decade and present day to explore the roles of ritual, narrative, metaphor and movement to promote healing.
-One component will be held at the museum with an exhibit that includes 14 artists working in various visual and performance mediums.
-A second component will be a commissioned performance piece at the Children's Hospital of Boston.
-The final part will be an educational/ therapeutic one that places teens with mental illness in an after-school media program in which their progress is monitored and evaluated.
+An interactive collaborative exhibit that combined work over the past decade and present day to explore the roles of ritual, narrative, metaphor and movement to promote healing.
+One component was held at the museum with an exhibit that includes 14 artists working in various visual and performance mediums.
+A second component was a commissioned performance piece at the Children's Hospital of Boston.
+The final part was an educational/therapeutic one that placed teens with mental illness in an after-school media program in which their progress was monitored and evaluated.

 OUTER AND INNER SPACE: A VIDEO EXHIBITION IN THREE PARTS

-This exhibit will feature three recent video installations displayed in comparison to video art from the past three decades to show the maturity and development of the video art field.
-The theme of the video installations will focus on contrasting the reality of the mind with physical reality.
-Each of the recent videos will be an individualized part of the exhibit and will be viewed with 10 single-channel videos from earlier decades.
+This exhibit featured three recent video installations displayed in comparison to video art from the past three decades to show the maturity and development of the video art field.
+The theme of the video installations focused on contrasting the reality of the mind with physical reality.
+Each of the recent videos was an individualized part of the exhibit and was viewed with 10 single-channel videos from earlier decades.